Applying for jobs after redundancy

-If you have found yourself unexpectedly on the job market, it’s so important to keep positive and work hard to maintain your confidence to achieve the results you want.
-As you find yourself searching for a new job, make sure you prioritise looking after both your physical and emotional health.
+If you find yourself unexpectedly looking for a new job after redundancy, it’s so important to do what you can to keep positive and confident, so that you can achieve the results you want.
+As you find yourself searching for a new job, make sure you have a plan which will prioritise looking after both your physical and emotional health.

 To help your job search be as stress free as possible, we’ve put together a few pointers that may help.